AutodeskGames/stingray-docs/source/interactive_help/3ds_max_interactive_installation.md

 ## Downloading 3ds Max Interactive

-Before you download, verify your system meets the [system requirements](http://www.autodesk.com/stingray-systemreq-enu).
+Before you download, verify your system meets the ~{ System Requirements }~.

 #### To download 3ds Max Interactive: